-A Biscuit Brake is a machine used to help take the drudgery out of making beaten biscuits.
+A biscuit brake (aka biscuit break) is a machine used in the American south to help take the drudgery out of making beaten biscuits.

 It looks like the rollers on an old wringer washing machine, but the rollers have teeth or spokes on them.
 You turned a hand crank to make the rollers turn.